Skip to main content

 Unlike bankruptcy, where trustees can force a sale, an IVA allows you to stay in your property.
 You continue making mortgage payments as normal (mortgages are excluded from the IVA).

-If you jointly own your home with a partner who isn’t in an IVA, their share of the equity is protected.
-Only your share is considered for equity release.
+If you jointly own your home with a partner who isn’t in an IVA, their share of the equity should be separated from your beneficial interest when suitability is assessed.

 How do you choose between an IVA and bankruptcy?
 Here’s a quick comparison.